Dermatophytosis: Vaccination

-As of 2016, no approved human vaccine exist against dermatophytosis.
+As of 2016, no approved human vaccine currently exists against dermatophytosis.
 For horses, dogs and cats there is available an approved inactivated vaccine called Insol Dermatophyton (Boehringer Ingelheim) which provides time-limited protection against several trichophyton and microsporum fungal strains.
 With cattle, systemic vaccination has achieved effective control of ringworm.
 Since 1979 a Russian live vaccine (LFT 130) and later on a Czechoslovak live vaccine against bovine ringworm has been used.
 In Scandinavian countries vaccination programmes against ringworm are used as a preventive measure to improve the hide quality.
 In Russia, fur-bearing animals (silver fox, foxes, polar foxes) and rabbits have also been treated with vaccines.

 Treatment

 Antifungal treatments include topical agents such as miconazole, terbinafine, clotrimazole, ketoconazole, or tolnaftate applied twice daily until symptoms resolve — usually within one or two weeks.
 Topical treatments should then be continued for a further 7 days after resolution of visible symptoms to prevent recurrence.
 The total duration of treatment is therefore generally two weeks, but may be as long as three.

 In more severe cases or scalp ringworm, systemic treatment with oral medications (such as itraconazole, terbinafine, and ketoconazole) may be given.

 To prevent spreading the infection, lesions should not be touched, and good hygiene maintained with washing of hands and the body.

 Misdiagnosis and treatment of ringworm with a topical steroid, a standard treatment of the superficially similar pityriasis rosea, can result in tinea incognito, a condition where ringworm fungus grows without typical features, such as a distinctive raised border.